Digital Advertising

 9. It’s Personalized

-Customized experiences, offers, and interactions give brands the opportunity to build connections with their customers and build loyalty.
+Customized experiences, offers, and interactions allow brands to build connections with their customers and build loyalty.

 10. It’s Ethical